joewah/PheSAExamples/README.md

 Which return a List of aligned StereoMolecules sorted by decreasing score. ```ShapeDockingTest```demonstrates how to use the shape-based docking.

-### Starting an own Virtual Screening Campaign
+## Starting an own Virtual Screening Campaign

-Since the most expensive step in the PheSA workflow is to create the conformers of the screening library, it can save computational resources to precalculate them and store them into a file.
+Since the most expensive step in the PheSA workflow is to create the conformers of the screening library, it can save computational resources to precalculate them and store them into a file, so that they can be reused again for subsequent screenings.
 The PheSA DescriptorHandler contains methods to encode and decode instances of ```PheSAMolecule```.
 Which is a full representation of shape and pharmacophore of a conformational ensemble (if ```DescriptorHandlerShape```was used as opposed to ```DescriptorHandlerShapeOneConf```).

 ```